 PrivateVPN offers a balanced VPN experience for everyday use.
-While the server network isn’t as extensive as some other providers on this list, PrivateVPN works to ensure that every one of them delivers your money’s work in terms of performance.
+While the server network isn’t as extensive as some other providers on this list (around 150 servers in 60+ countries), PrivateVPN works to ensure that every one of them delivers your money’s work in terms of performance.
 Indeed, we ran into zero throttling or speed caps in our testing, and they advertise unlimited VPN bandwidth for all subscribers.
 Even better, they specifically label their servers which are specially tailored to specific use-cases; for example, if you want to unblock Netflix from a foreign country, just look for the corresponding node in the server list.

 And when it comes to security, PrivateVPN offers top-shelf 256-bit AES encryption and many protocols to help increase security or speed at your whim.
 The provider’s simple app keeps things easy to use and customize, allowing you to easily find servers, toggle reconnects, and have the app connect automatically on starting, or simply launch whenever you start up your Mac.

 Read our full PrivateVPN review.